Flatfoot (play): Synopsis

 I felt strongly about Plautus.
 He was a highly popular playwright.
 But he was going through the same agonies as any playwright so I identified with him – trying to convince the producer to put his next play on, trying to get his actors in line, trying to cast it, trying to keep them in order, trying to sort out his marital problems at the same time.
 He was a hugely funny character and I really liked him.

+Performance history

+Flatfoot was first performed at a rehearsed reading at the Longweekend Festival in Williamson's home town of Noosa, Queensland.
+It then played ten sold-out performances at the Noosa Arts Theatre, followed by a four-week run at the Ensemble Theatre, in Sydney and a nine-day run in Melbourne.